navorite/sessionic/README.md

 ## Adding to browser

-For Firefox:
+### For Firefox

-1. Run Developer Edition
+1. Go to Extensions
+2. Click the Settings icon
+3. Click Debug Add-ons
-2. Go to Remote Debugging
+4. Go to This Firefox
-3. Add an unsigned extension
+5. Click on Load Temporary Add-on...
-4. Open the `./dist/folder`
+6. Open the `./dist/folder`

-For Chromium:
+### For Chromium

+1. Go to Extensions
-1. Enable Debugging mode
+2. Enable Developer mode
-2. Add an unsigned extension
+3. Click on Load unpacked
-3. Open the `./dist/` folder
+4. Open the `./dist/` folder